Bob McCaskill: Early life

 Born in Cobram in 1895, McCaskill spent his childhood growing up around Numurkah near Shepparton, Victoria.
 It was here that he learnt to play the cornet.
-He was also a fast running wingman and in 1914 his team, Shepparton, lost the Goulburn Valley Football League grand final.

 In December 1915 with the fighting in Europe during World War I McCaskill enlisted in Shepparton only to be discharged in May 1916 for synovitis of the knee.
 He was issued with the service number 36704.
 He travelled to Royal Park in Melbourne in September 1916 to enlist again with the Australian Army.
 He was passed fit on this occasion.
 He fought in Europe rising to the rank of Sergeant.
-He returned to Australia in June 1919.
+He returned to Australia in June 1919 and was presented with a gold medal by the Numurkah Soilders Welcome Home Committee.
+McCaskill did not play any competition football between 1915 and 1919 due to his World War One commitments.

+McCaskill married Vera McKenzie Brunton on 17 September 1921 in Geelong.

 Playing career

+McCaskill was a fast running wingman and played senior football for Numurkah in 1910 and 1912 and was best on ground for Numurkah in their 1912 losing Goulburn Valley Football Association grand final match against Muckatah.

+McCaskell played with Kyabram in 1911 in the Goulburn Valley Football League and he then played in Shepparton's 1913 premiership and in their 1914 Goulburn Valley Football League grand final loss, with McCaskill featuring in Shepparton's best players.

-After the war McCaskill returned to Shepparton where he re-established his business.
-He began to play football again after a time spend as an umpire.
-Strong performances while playing for Shepparton in the GVFL he was under the attention of the Richmond Club.
+After the war McCaskill returned to Shepparton where he re-established his business, as a motor and coach trimmer.
+He returned to play football with Shepparton and was a member of their 1920 Goulburn Valley Football League premiership.
+McCaskill also acted as an umpire for the Shepparton Junior Football Association.

+Strong performances while playing for Shepparton in the GVFL he was under the attention of the Richmond Football Club.
 At the age of 27 he got a permit to play with Richmond in June 1923.
 McCaskill was a centreman while at Richmond and played finals football in 1924 with his side eventually finishing second in that year's unique round robin format.

-After leaving Richmond he accepted a position at the Bendigo YMCA as secretary.
-Richmond refused to clear him so he stood out of football for the year.